 In bracket order, the original order can be of buying or selling.
 But the other two orders are opposite to the original order.

 If the original order is to buy stocks, the other two will sell the stocks when the price reaches the limit.
-Only stop loss or target limit will be placed with the original order.
-But if the trader doesn’t put the original order, the others also get cancelled.
+Only a stop loss or target limit will be placed with the original order.
+But if the trader doesn't put the original order, the others also get cancelled.
 It is because those are limit orders and not market orders.

 The trader cancels the entire bracket order if the original order is not placed.
 And, as it is an intraday order, it will not get carried to the next day.